Real-4339/UDTP/Documentation/doc2.typ

 file, even if they are not in order.

-Protocol use only 1B for sequence numbers, so max sequence number is 255, but it is enough for my protocol, so if packet reaches 255, it will start from 0 again.
+Protocol use only 1B for sequence numbers, so max sequence number is 255, but it is enough for my protocol, so if seq. reaches number 255, it flip to 0.

-Several factors significantly influence the process of data transmission.
-When the time comes to retransmit packets, priority is given to the subsequent set of packets awaiting transmission.
-Specifically, packets requiring retransmission are accorded precedence and occupy the foremost position until acknowledgment is received.
-This prioritization extends to the subsequent packet stack.
+Lots of things affect how data gets sent.
+When it's time to resend some data packets, the ones waiting to be sent again get first dibs.
+Basically, the ones needing a redo get top priority and hold the front spot until they get the green light.
+This priority thing also applies to the next set of packets.

-The crucial aspect of this process involves the acknowledgment of packets associated with the preceding stack if, at the termination of the initial range (0-255), there exist residual packets from the antecedent stack.
-It is imperative that these residual packets be acknowledged before transitioning to the subsequent stack.
+The important part here is making sure we acknowledge the packets from the previous set when we finish with the first gap (0-255).
+If there are any leftover packets from before, it's crucial to give them a thumbs up before moving on to the next batch.